 - Medical payments to others (under $5,000)

-Plus, Lemonade insurance automatically covers all your family members (for free!), as well as your landlord if your rental agreement requires you to add them.
+Plus, Lemonade insurance automatically covers all your family members (for free).

 Earthquake insurance is currently available in Arkansas and California and will be added to more states soon.